fontforge/designwithfontforge.com/en-US/Drawing_With_Spiro.md

 title: Drawing with Spiro
 ---

-Spiro is a toolkit for designing curves in an alternate method to the more traditional Bézier curves.
+Spiro is a toolkit for designing curves in an alternate method to the more traditional B&eacute;zier curves.
 Although it is optional, FontForge can be installed to include a Spiro mode that offers you tools to create these specific types of curves.
 See the chapter of Installing FontForge for more detail on how to install Spiro tool support.

-Spiro drawing is different, but it can create curves in a way that Bézier tools cannot, and it can solve problems that other drawing methods cannot.
+Spiro drawing is different, but it can create curves in a way that B&eacute;zier tools cannot, and it can solve problems that other drawing methods cannot.
 Spiro can be a very cool tool to use.
 Please experiment!

 ### The Spiro toolset